zolrath/wemux/README.md

 ## Configuration
 ### Host Mode
-To have an account act as host, ensure that you have added the following line to the `.bash_profile` or `.zshrc`
+To have an account act as host, ensure that you have added their username to the /etc/wemux.conf file's host_list array.

-    export WEMUX_HOST=true
+    host_list=(zolrath hostusername csagan brocksampson)

 ### Client Modes